rbrianshutt/ad_managing_users_and_groups/README.md

 ![](https://github.com/rbrianshutt/ad_managing_users_and_groups/blob/main/Google%20IT%20Support%20Active%20Directory/add_to_group_developers.PNG)
 <br />
 <br />
 <b>Double click Python Developers from the list.
 This allows us to edit the group.
-Lets look at the Members section.</b>
+Lets look at the Members section on the left.</b>
 <br/>

 ![](https://github.com/rbrianshutt/ad_managing_users_and_groups/blob/main/Google%20IT%20Support%20Active%20Directory/Python_developers_add_member.PNG)
 <br />
 <br />
-<b>We can add or remove a user by clicking on the Members link on the left.</b>
+<b>We can add or remove a user by clicking on the Members link.
+We add our new user Alex to the Python Developers group.</b>
 <br/>

 ![](https://github.com/rbrianshutt/ad_managing_users_and_groups/blob/main/Google%20IT%20Support%20Active%20Directory/add_alex_python_developers.PNG)